ROS2 Plugin

 “default” |

-QOS option for determining publisher liveliness |
+QOS option for determining whether a publisher is alive |

 clients_options[i].qos.liveliness_lease_duration |